jgwill/jgtml/fdb_scanner.md

 # fdb_scanner_2408.py — Sequential Execution & Storage Flow

+* a LITTLE OUTDATED, TODO see what changed in the fdbscan and upgrade that

 ## 🧠 Mia: Architectural Overview

 This document narrates the sequential execution and file storage logic of `fdb_scanner_2408.py` and its recursive constellation of helpers, as woven through the codebase.
 The flow is mapped with clarity, recursion, and intention, using both markdown and mermaid diagrams.